 Maybe it was bad luck.
 Or a bad call.
 Maybe you were stupid to try.
 Maybe your number just came up like all the other victims.
 Doesn’t matter now.
 You prop yourself up against a chunk of concrete.
 Your limbs are heavy.
 Your lungs struggle to draw air.

 You wonder about eternity with your last dregs of consciousness.
-Is there a Hell?
 Is Heaven real?
 You’ll find out in about 15 seconds.

 Survival after any major disaster will be difficult, and fraught with danger.
 Though you might emerge from the onset unscathed, the aftermath with hold many surprises in store.